 Visit Malin Beg Beach in the Gaeltacht area of Glencolmcille.
 Walk down the stone steps to the scenic strand and bask in the captivating sea views.
 Feel the sand beneath your toes and if you’re feeling brave, this is a fine place to swim.
 After a bracing dip in the refreshing water, pick up a warming hot chocolate or coffee in the nearby Silver Strand Café.

 Less than 2km from Killybegs, Fintra Bay is a popular beach for locals and visitors alike.
 Drive downhill to the beach and tell your passengers to watch out as scenic Donegal Bay comes into view.
 The sheltered waters and shallow lagoon make it a popular beach for families, excellent for splashing around and building sandcastles.
-End the day with a visit to Hughie’s Bar in Killybegs for their famous fish and chips and eat dinner sitting on the pier.
+Then head to Ahoy Café in Killybegs for a late lunch and tuck into their delicious seafood tacos.

 People rave about Rossnowlagh Beach for a reason and you’ll understand why when you visit.
 Experience amazing views of Donegal Bay and the towering sea cliffs at Slieve League.
 Blue Flag beach Rossnowlagh is one of Ireland’s top surfing destinations with swells reaching heights of 20ft.
 With 4km of soft golden sands, walkers are entranced by the mesmerising views.